Social Icons

 Directed by Oliver Stone

-Watching a movie that was released a year after I was born introduces me to actors I’ve come to respect now, I see them at their young age, being the best.
+Watching a movie that was released a year after I was born introduces me to actors I’ve come to respect now, I see them at their young age, being the best they can be.
 I get to see them when they were younger, trying to make a name for themselves.
 Here’s a list of the men who were in this movie—most of whom, except the first two, had supporting or minor roles:

 • Charlie Sheen (Two and a Half Men)